North Providence nursing home spikes to 55 COVID-19 cases

 NORTH PROVIDENCE, R.I.
 (WPRI) — A North Providence nursing home is now tied to 55 confirmed COVID-19 cases, and four of its residents are among the 12 Rhode Islanders who’ve died of complications related to the virus so far, the Target 12 Investigators have learned.

 Golden Crest Nursing Centre has a total of 123 residents, according to R.I.
 Department of Health spokesman Joseph Wendelken.
-It was not immediately clear how many of the 55 cases are residents versus health care workers.
+It was not immediately clear how many of the 55 cases are residents versus health care workers or family members.

 The jump was sudden.
 On Monday, the department had said there were only 15 confirmed cases connected to three Rhode Island nursing homes, one of them being Golden Crest.

+Now, there are 120 cases in congregate living settings such as nursing homes, and 14 nursing homes have at least one case, according to Wendelken.

-Wendelken said the concern about the virus spreading in nursing homes “is why one of the first things we did was clamp down on” visits to those facilities.
+Wendelken said the concern about the virus spreading in those types of facilities “is why one of the first things we did was clamp down on” visits to those facilities.

-“It’s not a matter of personal protective equipment, or anything that the facility didn’t do fast enough,” Wendelken said in an email.
+“It’s not a matter of personal protective equipment, or anything that the [Golden Crest] didn’t do fast enough,” Wendelken said in an email.
 “The issue is that older adults are extremely vulnerable to the complications of COVID-19.”

-Wendelken has not said how many other confirmed cases there are in local nursing homes.
+There are approximately 120 cases in “congregate living settings” (e.g., nursing homes).
+14 nursing homes have at least one case.

 The two COVID-19 related deaths reported Thursday were Golden Crest residents — both women, one in her 80s and one in her 90s.